itpplasma/f90wrap/PLAN.md

 **For merge:**
 - ✅ All existing files from master restored
+- ⏳ ≥50% of existing examples work with --direct-c (compatibility validated)
+- ⏳ Compatibility results documented in docs/direct-c-compatibility.md
 - ⏳ No generated artifacts in branch
-- ⏳ Documentation complete
+- ⏳ Documentation complete (README, CHANGELOG)
-- ⏳ CI passing
+- ⏳ CI passing (both f2py and direct-C modes)
 - ⏳ Maintainer approval

 **Measurement:**